What is VoIP and How Does it Work?

 With VoIP, businesses can reduce their communication costs whilst also gaining access to a wide range of advanced features that make the telephony experience within your workplace truly efficient and productive.

-How Does VoIP Work?
+How Does Voice Over Internet Protocol Work?

 VoIP is a collection of technologies and protocols that allow voice communication over networks based on the internet.
 It utilizes the identical foundational framework employed for data transfer, successfully combining voice and data into a unified platform.
-The integration of voice and data has brought about a significant change in how we communicate, allowing us to move beyond the constraints of conventional telephony.

 uni_comm-ip_telephony-f_mobile